 - No absence excuses a student from making up class work missed.
 Students should realize that undue absences may adversely affect their grades.

-While an instructor may drop a student who has poor attendance, it is the student’s responsibility to officially drop the class through myGateway.
+Student Responsibility: While an instructor may drop a student who has poor attendance, it is the student’s responsibility to officially drop the class through myGateway.
 Failure to officially withdraw within the published deadlines may result in the assignment of a substandard grade.
 Refer to the Class Schedule for further instructions on “How to Add/Drop a Class.”